 - Statement of Intent: Applicants must provide a written Statement of Intent (1000-word maximum) describing why they want to join the program and how their expertise, work and/or volunteer experience make them an ideal candidate for the program.
 This statement is a key component in adjudicating each applicant’s suitability for the program.

 - Letters of reference: Applicants will need to provide three letters of reference—either academic or professional letters.
 In their letters of reference, all referees should speak to the applicant’s ability for success in a graduate program.

 o Up-to-date Curriculum Vitae: Applicants must include all post-secondary education, work

 Probationary Admission: Applicants whose qualifications do not meet the minimum requirements or whose academic qualifications are difficult to assess may be admitted on a probationary status to a program.
 Applicants in this category may be required to take certain preparatory courses to improve their qualifications.
 In this case they will be required to pay additional fees.
 The student’s status will be reviewed after a specified amount of academic work is completed.
 If progress is satisfactory, the Program Director or Graduate Chair may recommend to CGPS that the student be considered fully qualified.
 Students who do not achieve the probationary conditions may withdraw voluntarily or failing this, will be required to discontinue.
 In certain exceptional situations, the academic unit may extend the probationary period with a new set of conditions, agreed to by the student and by the College of Graduate and Postdoctoral Studies.

 The certificate can be taken as a stand-alone program or the certificate can be applied to the completion of the Master of Sustainability (M.Ss).

 - ENVS 818.1 (This course is required for all of the graduate certificates.
 Students that have successfully completed this course previously will not be required to repeat it.)

-A minimum of 9 credit units, including:
+A minimum of 9 credit units, comprised of the following:

 - ENVS 850.1